hirosystems/pox-clarinet-tests/README.md

-# Clarinet Test for PoX
+# Clarinet Testing for PoX

 ## Run